Nugetzrul3/MBC-Tip/README.md

 ### Tips

-withdraw-fee is 0.001 MAGI.
+withdraw-fee is 0.001 XMG.

 Number of Confirmations is 6 blocks.

 Address type is `bech32` (native segwit).

-In `withdraw`, amount must be at least 0.5 MAGI.
+In `withdraw`, amount must be at least 0.5 XMG.

 You can use Tip Magi on DM.